ExeClim/Isca/docs/source/remote_access.rst

    Hostname **hostname**
       User **username**
-      LocalForward 8450 localhost:3039
+      LocalForward 3039 localhost:3039
       IdentityFile **~/.ssh/id_rsa_hostname**
       UseKeychain yes
       AddKeysToAgent Yes

+You should not be able to log in simply by typing ``$ ssh hostalias``.
 Congratulations!

 Edit Remote Files Locally
 -------------------------
-As an alternative to remote-based text editors such as ``vi`` and ``emacs``, we can use port-fowarding to set up a local-based text editor like ``Atom`` which includes features such as syntax highlighting and code completion.
+As an alternative to remote-based text editors such as ``vi`` and ``emacs``, we can use port-fowarding to set up a `local-based text editor like Atom <https://atom.io>`_ which includes features such as syntax highlighting and code completion.
+For additional instruction go to the ``rmate`` `homepage on Github <https://github.com/textmate/rmate>`_.
+To specifically use Atom to edit remote files, `click here <https://atom.io/packages/remote-atom>`_.

 Edit Remote python Files in a ``jupyter`` Environment
 -----------------------------------------------------
 The ``jupyter`` environment is a great environent for data exploration and integrating your figures inline with your code.

-References
+To open your first Jupyter notebook, log in to your **remote machine** and type: ``$ jupyter lab --no-browser --port=3039``.
+This should function because of all the work we put in during the port forwarding section.
+To shorten this command, add an alias to your ``~/.bashrc`` file on your **remote machine**.
+I personally use the alias ``rjlab``

+Authors
 ----------
-..
-   Add relevant references.
-This is done in 2 steps:
-   1. Add the reference itself to docs/source/references.rst
-   2. Insert the citation key here, e.g. [Vallis2017]_

-   See the Contributing guide for more info.
+This documentation was written by Brett McKim, peer reviewed by Dennis Sergeev, and quality controlled by Ross Castle.